 Alternately, you can think of the the theme as the outer shell of a game, and the abstract as the core of the experience.
 The theme is what helps you put the abstract together in your head.
 The theme tells me that I can turn one chicken into two food.
 In this case, that chicken is just a token, and those food are just tokens.
 They are currencies within the economy of the game.
 In this case, you are paying the chicken token to get two food tokens- and that makes sense.
 In this way, theme has the potential to be really good at conveying the mechanisms of a game’s economy; helping players make sense of a given rule set.

 The waters here are a bit muddied, because there are some games that don’t really have a theme, and gamers tend to have an especially difficult time with fully abstract games.
 This so much so that I don’t buy fully abstract games at all anymore, despite the fact that I have a weakness for them myself.
 People don’t like them.
-On the flip-sde, as far as I can figure though, all games possess some sort of abstract.
+On the flip-side, as far as I can figure though, all games possess some sort of abstract.
 I think social deduction games like werewolf and pen and paper RPGs like “Dungeons & Dragons” come the closest to just being pure theme, but even they have rules.
 I think these games are great for folks with active imaginations, or a penchant for theatre.
 They deserve a fair shake.

 What’s the best board game theme?

-Believe it or not, this is probably the question I am asked most often… And you’ll find that it’s impossible to answer.
+Believe it or not, this is probably the question I am asked most often… And it’s impossible to answer.
 No one theme is better than another, so I don’t suggest you target one theme over another when looking for a new game; in point of fact, I actively recommend you avoid that practice.
 It’s very easy to get sick of a particular theme, and I speak from experience (Pirates).
 Certain subjects can also create a challenge getting other folks to join you at the table- for instance, I don’t care for zombies all that much, and will generally avoid playing games about them.